 - As an application developer, you can only run Kubernetes pods.
 You do not have visibility over the entire stack that is running hundreds of applications.

 - As a Kubernetes cluster administrator, you only have control over the Kubernetes infrastructure, without the tools to manage or monitor the virtual environment and resolve any resource-related and other problems.

 - As a vSphere administrator, you have full control over the underlying virtual environment, but you do not have visibility over the Kubernetes infrastructure, the placement of the different Kubernetes objects in the virtual environment, and how they consume resources.

 Operations on the full stack can be challenging, because they require communication between all three roles.
 The lack of integration between the different layers of the stack can also introduce challenges.
 For example, the Kubernetes scheduler does not have visibility over the vCenter Server inventory and it cannot place pods intelligently.

 How Does vSphere with Kubernetes Help?

 vSphere with Kubernetes creates a Kubernetes control plane directly on the hypervisor layer.
-As a vSphere administrator, you enable existing vSphere clusters for vSphere with Kubernetes, thus creating a Kubernetes layer within the ESXi hosts that are part of the cluster.vSphere with Kubernetes is called a Supervisor Cluster.
+As a vSphere administrator, you enable existing vSphere clusters for vSphere with Kubernetes, thus creating a Kubernetes layer within the ESXi hosts that are part of the cluster.
+A cluster enabled with vSphere with Kubernetes is called a Supervisor Cluster.

 - As a vSphere administrator, you can manage and monitor vSphere Pods and Tanzu Kubernetes clusters by using the same tools as with regular VMs.